jeriljacob/psquickit/README.md

 ### Mule LinkedIn Connector

 The LinkedIn Connector will allow to connect to the [www.LinkedIn.com ](www.linkedIn.com)application.
-Almost every operation that can be done via the LinkedIn's API can be done using this connector.

 ### Installation and Usage #